arthurprevot/yaetos/README.md

  * Support dependencies across jobs
  * Support incremental loading and processing
  * Create AWS cluster when needed or piggy back on an existing cluster.
- * ETL code git control-able and unit-testable (although unit-testing not implemented currently)
+ * ETL code git control-able and unit-testable
  * Can integrate with any python library or spark-ml to build machine learning applications or other.

 ## To try it